 A capstone course for MBA students.
 In this course, students will be expected to use the knowledge and skills obtained in their graduate coursework in a "live case" consulting project with a local business or organization.
 Working in a team setting, groups will work with their assigned clients throughout the term to assist with the development of recommendations and strategies to address specific issues experienced by their client.
 The course will conclude with a professional consulting project document and presentation.
-(Prerequisites: Completion of a total of 21 credit hours of MBA courses; only students designated as Online MBA students are permitted to take the online section of this course)
+(Prerequisites: Completion of a total of 21 credit hours of MBA courses)